0 - Clan Amir: About Berant and Story List

 The Parliament and each Tribal Council give automatic recognition to any authority or licence issued by the others.
 Even if the laws they’re issued under are different.

 Differences between the Parliamentary and Tribal laws are very few.
 The biggest differences are the laws on recognition of adulthood.
-The Parliament do this as an evaluation test of a person’s mental stability.
-Usually conducted when the person is sixteen years old, it may not be done before they’re fourteen years old.
-Also, they’re automatically an adult at eighteen years of age unless declared by a court as not competent - this is sometimes done for some of the intellectually challenged; then they come under the control of the Protector’s Office, Child Services.
+The Parliament do this as an evaluation test of a person’s mental stability which is usually conducted when the person is sixteen years old, it may not be done before they’re fourteen years old.
+Also, they’re automatically an adult at eighteen years of age unless declared by a court as not competent; which is sometimes done for some of the intellectually challenged who then come under the control of the Protector’s Office, Child Services.
 The Tribal Councils have their own traditional tests of adulthood.
 These are usually done when the person is twelve years old, but the person may stand for them at any prior age, provided they have the support of their clan and they pass the initial skills tests.
 Most stand at thirteen or fourteen years of age.
 Thus a Tribal Council may approve an eleven year old as an adult and the Parliament authorities must recognise that status, despite them being too young by their laws.
-Over time the tendency is to just wait until they’re eighteen years old, because it’s a lot easier.
+Over time the tendency is for people to just wait until they’re eighteen years old, because it’s a lot easier.

 As the majority of the laws are the same across the country the Tribal Councils have an arrangement with the Parliament to provide police forces to police the tribal lands, and thus create a uniform police force and its administration.
 The Tribal Council retains their traditional tribal police, the Guardians, these provide support to the police and they also administer the few laws that are specific to that tribe only.
 In these situations the Tribal Council provides facilities for the Parliamentary agency administering the law.